devernay/vlpovutils/README.txt

 (c) INRIA 2012

-This software allows the correct extraction of the camera parameters from POV-Ray images generated using the MegaPOV with the "annotation" patch from VLPov by Andrea Vedaldi:
+This software allows the correct extraction of the camera parameters from POV-Ray images generated using MegaPOV 1.2.1 with the "annotation" patch from VLPov by Andrea Vedaldi:
 - VLPov, a set of utilities to use the POV-Ray raytracer in order to generate and analyze Computer Vision datasets. http://www.vlfeat.org/~vedaldi/code/vlpovy.html (the annotation patch and other useful povray patches are also included with this software,